0x1AE7F/Protea/README.md

 - Time tables
 - Assignments & Tasks

+## Setup

+1. Clone the repo
+2. Change `.env.example` to `.env` and enter your SupaBase api keys.
+  - You can either selfhost it or get a free instance at https://supabase.com/

 ## Developing

 Run `npm install` (or `pnpm install` or `yarn`), to install all dependencies